Here are two zipper slider repairs that can be done when the pull tab has come off and either:

 Note how clean the copper wire is.
 One cannot expect to solder tarnished copper.

 Before soldering it I applied flux paste to the copper wire using a penknife.
 I rubbed it in the area where I wanted the solder to bond as you can see on the right.

-I applied solder with a small temperature controlled iron set to 400°C. I had to be careful to apply the heat quickly but precisely so I could solder the wire but not melt the plastic teeth of the zipper.
+I applied solder with a small temperature controlled iron set to 400°C. The heat had to be applied carefully and quickly so I could solder the wire but not melt the plastic teeth of the zipper.
 I chose to use a high temperature to make the solder melt and flow quickly.
 As soon as I took the soldering iron away I blew ferociously onto the parts.
 Looking back I should have dunked them in water to cool them quickly so the heat didn’t spread to the plastic.
 Afterwards I cleaned the flux off with a dry cloth.

 Here you can see the finished result after painting with some paint suitable for plastic models.
 I managed to get an exact colour match but the shop only had it in matt finish.

 I decided I could re-attach the crown to the slider with a pin threaded through holes in both.
 The crown has no holes in it just two dimples which originally wedged in the holes of the post on the slider body to hold it in place.
 I drilled holes in those dimples the same diameter as a dressmakers pin.
 Then I re-assembled the crown and tab on the slider and held them in place with a pin threaded through the holes of the crown and the slider.
 I bent the pin over where it exited the hole in the crown and cut it off.
 See the picture of the ‘Repaired Zipper Slider’.

 The pin measured 0.6mm dia. so I drilled a hole 0.65mm dia. to allow some slack.